LarsChrWiik/Generative-Adversarial-Network-GAN/README.md

-# Generative Adversarial Network (GAN) Example using Keras.
+# Generative Adversarial Network (GAN) Example using Keras

 The goal of this GAN is to generate fake date from a dataset shown below.